GSA/site-scanning-documentation/pages/candidate-scans.md

 ## Other
 * Blacklight scans.
+* Links to translated sites or other language options
 * Whether a subdomain is a website or a system.
 * 3rd party services/performance/? for pages like [this](https://web.archive.org/web/20200716162116/https://www.performance.gov/cx/dashboard/va/vha/).
 * 404 pages - Try to use the detection of 404 pages to discover broken links or websites.
 For instance, one idea could be to take ever link found in a page and then check links for their status.